Understanding the Key Parts of a Roof – A Quick Guide

 Roofing Systems for Different Roofing Materials

-Not all roofs are built the same—and they shouldn’t be.
+Not all roofs are the same – and they shouldn’t be.
 The right roofing system depends on the material you choose.
 Whether it’s asphalt shingles, metal panels, tiles, or flat roofing, each one has a unique setup that affects how parts of a roof are installed and maintained.

 Let’s break down the basics for the most common roofing materials: